spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-edge.md

 ## PCG-Edge Install

-* Deploying edge clusters requires a Private Cloud Gateway - Edge (PCG-Edge) to be installed on the appliances for Palette to discover the appliance and provision workload clusters on them.
-A  PCG-Edge is Palette's on-prem component to support remote Edge devices.
+* Deploying edge clusters requires a Private Cloud Gateway - Edge (PCG-E) to be installed on the appliances for Palette to discover the appliance and provision workload clusters on them.
+A  PCG-E is Palette's on-prem component to support remote Edge devices.
 Palette PCG-E, once installed on-prem, registers itself with Palette's SaaS portal and enables secure communication between the SaaS portal and the Edge Clusters.
-* A Bootstrapper mechanism for installing the Palette component “PCG-E(dge)” is baked into the Palette PCG-E binary.
+* A Bootstrapper mechanism for installing the Palette component “PCG-E” is baked into the Palette PCG-E binary.
 * Copy the PCG-E binary onto the appliance and execute the following command.
 * Log in as the root user to run the PCG-E installation command.